rumpeltux/hc12fw/README.md

 # HC-12 Firmware Base

-## EXPERIMENTAL / UNFINISHED

-The code in this repository is absolutely experimental and may not work for you!
-Since I stopped active development, I’m releasing this WIP version for others to pick up.

 ## About

 You can use this repository as a base to build your own HC-12 firmware.